-The patient may not seek life-prolonging care, however patients can always chose to resume it.
+The patient may not seek life-prolonging care; however, patients can always chose to resume it.

-Brinkman-Stoppelenburg, 2014; Joseph, 2016; Lamont, 2001; Brody, 1997; SUPPORT, 1995
+Joseph, 2016 (Systematic Review); Brinkman-Stoppelenburg, 2014 (Systematic Review); Lamont, 2001 (Observational Study); Brody, 1997 (Summary); SUPPORT, 1995 (Control Trial)

 Hospice is a specialized form of palliative care dedicated to caring for the patient and family in the last months of life.
 It is both a philosophy of care and a specific insurance benefit.
 To qualify for hospice enrollment a patient must have a terminal diagnosis and is likely to die in the next six months if the disease runs its usual course.
 Hospice enrollment requires that two physicians (one being the hospice medical director) agree that the prognosis is less than six months.
-The patient must also elect to forego further life prolonging therapies such as chemotherapy or surgery.
+The patient must also elect to forego further life-prolonging therapies such as chemotherapy or surgery.
 Hospice seeks to support the patient at the end of life, neither prolonging life nor hastening death.
 Studies have shown that those who die at home and those enrolled in hospice programs have improved quality of life and symptom control.
 (Brinkman-Stoppelenburg, 2014)

-Currently the median length of stay in hospice before death is about 17 days (Baxter, 2018).
-This is despite the fact that the hospice benefit is at least 6 months or longer if needed.
+Currently the median length of stay in hospice before death is about 17 days.
+(Baxter, 2018) This is despite the fact that the hospice benefit is at least six months or longer if needed.
 This short length of stay means that the patient, family and IDT have limited time to get a plan of care in place before death and that the focus tends to be more on the care of the imminently dying patient than living life to the fullest before the final decline in function.
 Early referral to hospice increases the likelihood that pain and other symptoms will be managed more aggressively and therefore there will be less anxiety and distress at the end of life.
-It allows the IDT to prepare the patient and family for death and more thoroughly address concerns and aid in coping.
+It allows the IDT to prepare the patient and family for death, and more thoroughly address concerns and aid in coping.

 Another unique aspect of hospice is the bereavement benefit.
-For 13 months following a death the family is assessed and guided through the mourning process (See also Annotation #13, "Grief and Bereavement").
+For 13 months following a death the family is assessed and guided through the mourning process.
+(See also Annotation #13, "Grief and Bereavement.")

 Though patients may die of natural causes in their home peacefully and surrounded by family without hospice services, this specialized form of care ensures a more proactive approach to symptom management and crisis prevention.
-Comparison below:
+See the comparisons below: